What to do if you find an injured bird

 • if it has any difficulty breathing

-Sometimes a bird appears to need rescuing, when in actual fact it may be fine.
+Sometimes a bird appears to need rescuing, but doesn’t.
 A case in point is during late spring and early summer when fledglings are out of the nest learning to fly.
-Some may end up bobbing around in your garden beds if they fall to ground level – fledglings can flit from branch to branch, tree to tree but can find it hard (or impossible) to get the lift required to leave the ground.
+Some may end up bobbing around in your garden beds if they fall to ground level.
+Fledglings flit from branch to branch, tree to tree but can find it hard (or impossible) to get the lift required to leave the ground.

 If you’re really keen, get a plastic or cardboard container, cut holes in the bottom (for drainage) and in the side so you can thread some wire through and hang it from a nearby tree.
 Put some leaf litter in the bottom and place the fledgling in it.